The original Owners Club of the remarkable UNIPOWER GT

 Early October saw #766.2, used successfully at the Nürburgring 500 Kms, entered into the Barcelona 12 hrs with Piers but now with Roger Hurst driving.
 The car qualified 20th but the clutch failed 9 hrs into the race.

 Meanwhile back at the factory, the racing programme had had a detrimental impact on the cash-flow, with subsequent delays in supplier deliveries.
-So, at the end of 1969, with another 28 cars having been built by UWF, bringing the total production to just 72 cars, but despite 30 cars on the Order book, production ceased and the Company was wound up.
+So, at the end of 1969, with another 28 cars having been built by UWF, bringing the total production to just 72 cars, but despite 30 cars on the Order book, production ceased and the Company was wound up in February 1970.
 If the racing programme had not had such an impact on production, who knows how many Unipower GT’s would have been produced.

 Of the original company Directors, Tim Powell went on to pursue his second love and became Commodore and President of United Kingdom Offshore Boating Association and the salvation of the Cowes-Torquay Powerboat Race, sadly passing away in 2017.
 Piers Weld-Forester went on to compete in the World Motorcycle Championship and was killed at Brands Hatch in October 1977, at the age of just 31 years.
 Ernie Unger is in his later years and still going strong, is a great friend of mine, always a joy to talk with and who participates in the Club's gatherings and events whenever he can.